-The following information about the company's board committees is available at vestas.com/investor (Corporate governance):
+The following information about the company's board committees is available at www.vestas.com/investor (Corporate governance):

-- charter:
+- charter;

-- · composition;
+- composition;

-- · function;
+- function;

-- · responsibilities;
+- responsibilities;

+- work methods; and

-- work methods; andnumber of meetings.
+- number of meetings.

-The purpose of Vestas' board committees is to prepare decisions and recommendations for consideration and approval by the entire Board of Directors.
+The purpose of Vestas' board committees is to prepare decisions proposals for decisions and recommendations for consideration and approval by the entire Board of Directors.
 The committees are not authorised to make independent decisions, but report to and make recommendations to the entire Board of Directors.